ljaniszewski00/Artificial-Intelligence-Techniques/README.md

 In Progress

 ## Detailed descriptions
-This app consists of three exercices.
+This app consists of three sets.
-The first one is the comparison of PSO (Particle Swarm Optimization) and DE (Differential Evolution) used in order to solve optimization problem with selected function and find it's minimum
+The first one consists of PSO (Particle Swarm Optimization) and DE (Differential Evolution) and uses them in order to solve optimization problem with selected function and find it's minimum.
 The second one is
 The third one is

-## Exercise 1 - PSO & DE
+## Set 1 - PSO & DE
 Particle Swarm Optimization - algorithm can be found in `PSO.py` file
 Differential Evolution - algorithm can be found in `DE.py` file